 Samsung traditionally passes down the improvements seen in its flagship S series to its mid-range A-series early the following year.
-A little sooner than expected the company has confirmed its Infinity Display-toting Galaxy A8, which also features dual selfie cameras - a first for the company.
+A little sooner than expected at CES 2018 the company confirmed its Infinity Display-toting Galaxy A8, which also features dual selfie cameras - a first for the company.

 When is the Samsung Galaxy A8 UK release date?

 The Galaxy A8 has on 27 April 2018 become available in the UK via Vodafone.
 It's listing it with 16GB of data for the price of 4GB on a Red Extra 16GB plan, which also includes unlimited texts and unlimited minutes for £43 per month (£9 upfront cost).